pbehjatii/OverNet-to-ONNX/README.md

 # OverNet_to_ONNX
+Super-resolution is a way of increasing the resolution of images, videos and is widely used in image processing or video editing.
 In this repository, we show how to export OverNet described in [["OverNet: Lightweight Multi-Scale Super-Resolution with Overscaling Network"](https://openaccess.thecvf.com/content/WACV2021/papers/Behjati_OverNet_Lightweight_Multi-Scale_Super-Resolution_With_Overscaling_Network_WACV_2021_paper.pdf)] (for increasing spatial resolution within your network for tasks such as super-resolution) from PYTORCH to ONNX and running it using ONNX RUNTIME.

+ONNX Runtime is a performance-focused engine for ONNX models, which inferences efficiently across multiple platforms and hardware (Windows, Linux, and Mac and on both CPUs and GPUs).
+ONNX Runtime has proved to considerably increase performance over multiple models.

 ### Requirements
 - Python 3.5